 Action:

-If a lawyer, in the course of representation of a client under the age of 18, becomes aware that the client has a possible claim for damages that the client cannot pursue because of his or her civil disability, the lawyer should consider asking the court that has jurisdiction over the child to either appoint a guardian ad litem for the child to investigate and take action on the possible claim or issue an order permitting access to juvenile court records by a practitioner who can advise the court whether to seek appointment of a guardian ad litem to pursue a possible claim.
+If a child’s lawyer, in the course of representation of a client under the age of 18, becomes aware that the child client has a possible claim for damages that the child client cannot pursue because of his or her civil disability, the child’s lawyer should consider asking the court that has jurisdiction over the child client to either appoint a guardian ad litem for the child client to investigate and take action on the possible claim or issue an order permitting access to juvenile court records by a practitioner who can advise the court whether to seek appointment of a guardian ad litem to pursue a possible claim.

 Action:

-The child’s lawyer may pursue, personally or through a referral to an appropriate specialist, issues on behalf of the child, administratively or judicially, even if those issues do not specifically arise from the court appointment.
+The child’s lawyer may pursue, personally or through a referral to an appropriate specialist, issues on behalf of the child client, administratively or judicially, even if those issues do not specifically arise from the court appointment.
 Examples include:

 Delinquency or status offender matters;